CumulusNetworks/docs/content/cumulus-linux-517/Monitoring-and-Troubleshooting/Open-Telemetry-Export.md

 cumulus@switch:~$ nv config apply
 ```

-You can apply the metric collection to a statistics group (`stats-group`).
-The following example includes the metrics in the PLATFORM_METRICS metric group in the statistics group STAT-GROUP3:
+You can also apply the metric list to a statistics group (`stats-group`) to get granular control for a destination.
+The following example includes the metrics in the PLATFORM_METRICS metric list in the statistics group STAT-GROUP3:

 ```
 cumulus@switch:~$ nv set system telemetry stats-group STAT-GROUP3 include-list PLATFORM_METRICS